tenzir/tenzir/web/docs/installation/deploy-the-platform.md

     └── env.example
 ```

-Change into one of these directories and start the platform with
+Change into one of these directories and start the platform in the foreground
+with

 ```bash
 docker compose up
 ```

-in the foreground, or `docker compose up --detach` to run it in the background.
+or `docker compose up --detach` to run it in the background.

 ```text {0} title="❯ docker compose up"
 [+] Running 5/5